[BREAKING: Aldrassi's Magnificant Carnival is open to all hab citizens for ONE NIGHT ONLY!]

 Neuropsychological engineering is the study and practice of modifying the psychology of a subject through interventions at the biological level.
 It is a field of neurotech that has ubiquitous use in terragen life.
 Virtually all exoself designs come with built in neuropsych engineering software, more commonly known as "psychoware" that makes use of neural implants to monitor, model and intervene as desired in one's own psyche.

 Thanks to this technology neuropsychological freedom has been a staple of terragen life for millenia.
 The exact role it has played has varied by culture and person; in general the frequency of psychoware interventions is inversely proportional to how fundamental the target of an intervention is to their psyche.
-For example; transient changes to mood and perception may occur multiple times a day, longer lasting adjustments to trivial characteristics like food preference or sexual orientation may occur once every few days or weeks, editing facets of one's psyche that strongly define self-image and identity may only occur every few decades or centuries.
+Transient changes to mood and perception may occur multiple times a day, longer lasting adjustments to trivial characteristics like food preference or sexual orientation may occur once every few days or weeks, editing facets of one's psyche that strongly define self-image and identity may only occur every few decades or centuries.
 Exactly how significant a given intervention is judged to be and the average time between them varies by culture, but as a general rule across the Terragen Sphere this inversely proportional relationship of significance to frequency holds.

 Common uses and cultural views One of the most well known uses for psychoware is behavioural optimisation for a specific task.
 Tachydidactic education employs this function to artificially strengthen motivation, enjoyment and confidence in study of a specific subject whilst inhibiting associations that may give rise to boredom, distraction or doubt (a skill so useful Homo superiors have wired it into their natural neurobiology).
 Behavioural optimisation works by making certain states "attractors" within the dynamic network that is a conscious mind.
 The system will trend towards these states, ensuring that only strong stimuli has a chance to disturb the system towards another state.